jasperlinthorst/reveal/README.md

 REVEAL is written in Python and C code.
 To build it, it needs Python version 2.7 and a GCC compiler.

-It also depends on the libdivsufsort 2.0.1 package.

-1 - Build and install libdivsufsort 2.0.1
-To build and install libdivsufsort you need to have CMAKE.
-After that's installed do the following:

-- git clone https://github.com/y-256/libdivsufsort.git (or wget https://github.com/y-256/libdivsufsort/archive/master.zip)
-- cd libdivsufsort
-- mkdir build
-- cd build
-- cmake -DBUILD\_DIVSUFSORT64:BOOL=ON -DCMAKE\_BUILD\_TYPE="Release" -DCMAKE\_INSTALL\_PREFIX="/usr/local" ..
-- make install

-Libdivsufsort should now be installed into your default installation directory (most likely /usr/local/lib).
+It uses libdivsufsort for suffix array construction and uses the Python packages networkx, intervaltree and matplotlib.

-2 - Build and install REVEAL
+1 - Build and install REVEAL
-If libdivsufsort is installed, REVEAL can be installed by executing the following command:
+REVEAL can be installed by executing the following command:

 **python setup.py test install**